beaverbuilder/documentation/beaver-themer/getting-started/i-installed-beaver-themer-now-what.md

 ![](/img/i-installed-beaver-themer-now-what-84e9b397.png)

-:::tip **Tip**
+:::tip
 Can't see **Beaver Builder** in your WordPress admin panel?
-See the article about [how to enable it](/beaver-builder/troubleshooting/miscellaneous/cant-find-the-beaver-builder-menu-in-the-admin-panel.md).
+See the article about [how to enable it](/beaver-builder/troubleshooting/miscellaneous/cant-find-the-beaver-builder-menu-in-the-admin-panel).
 :::

 ### 2. Identify and edit Themer layouts from the WordPress admin bar